BishwaThakuri/US-Crime-Data-Visualization/README.md

 ```bash
 python app.py
 ```
+### Access the dashboard:
+Navigate to http://127.0.0.1:8050/ to view the visualization.

 ## Dataset
 The dataset used in this project is sourced from the Kaggle US Crime Dataset.
 It contains comprehensive information about crimes, including dates, statuses, locations, and victim demographics.